renzol2/digital-garden/pages/functional-programming.md

 - provides a flexible way to compose programs
 - makes use of [[anonymous-function|anonymous functions]] for passing functions as parameters

+Functions are essential abstractions because they let us introduce general methods to perform computations as explicit and named elements in programming.

+- abstractions can be combined with higher-order functions to create new abstractions
+- in programming, one must look for opportunities to abstract and reuse
+- the highest level of abstraction is not always the best, but it's good to know the techniques of abstraction to use them when appropriate

 ## Languages

 An ideal functional [[programming-language|programming language]] exhibits the following characteristics across different contexts: